rkzarathos/OTSL_HR_Application/README.md

 # OTSL_HR_Application

-# An LLM-Based RAG Application for the HR department
+## An LLM-Based RAG Application for the HR department

+## Currently under development